GENERAL TERMS AND CONDITIONS (T&C)

 2. If a Buyer is in default with the payment of one or several vehicles ordered in a collective order, then the Seller may exercise a right of retention and deny the handover of additional documents (such as registration certificates) or of additional vehicles unless and until all vehicles have been paid in full.

-1. The Parties mutually agree and represent that they are entering into the purchase agreement in the course of their business operations, as entrepreneurs.
+1. The Parties mutually agree and represent that they are entering into the purchase agreement within the context of their business operations, as entrepreneurs.
 Neither Party has the status of a consumer or of the weaker party.

 2. The agreement and the entirety of the legal relations between the Parties are subject to the governing law, with the exemption of the UN Sales Convention (CISG).